-Walk down any major city in the world and you’ll notice that the crowds are full of variety.
+Walk down any major city in the world and you’ll notice that the crowds are diverse.

 In a globalized world, the ability to work and relate well to people from differing backgrounds has become essential.
 The most successful individuals aren’t just book-smart and emotionally intelligent, but they have high cultural intelligence (CQ) as well.